Home » All Posts » How to Castrate Livestock Safely (With Healing Photos & Tips)

 We chose the banding method for our male livestock.
 Why?

-We researched and use the California bander for multiple reasons.
+We use the California bander for multiple reasons.

-• we watched a great and very convincing YouTube video on the California bander
+• We watched a very convincing YouTube video on the California bander

-While your situation dictates when the best time is to castrate, it’s extremely important for young male livestock to have their testicles and the testosterone for as long as possible.
-This allows their urinary tract to grow properly to prevent the risk of issues like urinary calculi later on.
+While your situation dictates when the best time is to castrate, it’s extremely important for young male livestock to have their testicles and the associated testosterone for as long as possible.
+This allows their urinary tract to grow properly to prevent the risk of issues like urinary calculi later in life.

 Overall an animal should be able to develop with the proper hormones for as long as possible to allow them a long and healthy life.